Mel Hurtig: Early life and education

 Hurtig was born in Edmonton, Alberta, on 24 June 1932.
-His parents were Jewish, his father from Romania, and his mother from Russia.
+His parents were Jewish immigrants: his father from Romania and his mother from Russia.
 An alumnus of the Edmonton Talmud Torah, he grew up in Edmonton and graduated from high school there.

 Businessman, publisher and author

-In 1956 at the age of 24 he opened a book store, Hurtig Books, on Jasper Avenue and 103rd street which later grew into a large retail book operation with three locations.
-His stores featured staging of plays, readings of poetry; encouraged social interaction; and unusually, permitted drinking coffee.
+In 1956 at the age of 24 he opened a book store, Hurtig Books, on Jasper Avenue and 103rd Street, which later grew into a large retail book operation with three locations.
+His stores featured staging of plays, poetry readings, encouraged social interaction, and unusually, permitted drinking coffee.

-After selling his stores in 1972, he established Hurtig Publishers Ltd., with $30,000 in borrowed money.
+After selling his stores in 1972, he established Hurtig Publishers Ltd. with $30,000 in borrowed money.
 It became "one of the liveliest book publishing companies in Canada."
 In 1980, he started work on The Canadian Encyclopedia, spending $12 million on a comprehensive three-volume national encyclopedia first published in 1985.
 A second edition, which took four years to complete and cost $8.5 million to produce, appeared in four volumes in 1988.
 Much to the surprise of the publisher, the second edition was unexpectedly sold at up to a 55 per cent discount by national companies, roiling the market.

 In September 1990, Hurtig published the five-volume Junior Encyclopedia of Canada, the first encyclopedia for young Canadians.
 He sold the company to McClelland & Stewart in May 1991.

 Hurtig was an Officer of the Order of Canada, was granted honorary Doctor of Laws degrees from six Canadian universities, and was the recipient of the Lester B. Pearson Man of the Year Peace Award.